Opentrons/opentrons-modules/stm32-modules/tempdeck-gen3/firmware/README.md

 ## Tasks
 The functionality of the Temp Deck Firmware is split into a set of FreeRTOS tasks.
 Each task maintains its own stack, and the relative priority between tasks can be configured to reflect the importance of timing between the different system tasks.

+The interface to each task is defined by the definition of its message queue.
+In `tempdeck-gen3/tasks.hpp`, a parameterized definition of these tasks is defined.
+This header is generic so that different targets (firmware vs tests vs simulator) can define the actual message queue separately.
+For example, `firmware/firmware_tasks.hpp` provides the specific definitions for the firmware target.
+This file is only needed in the main.cpp for the firmware target.

 ## Message Passing
 The sole intended form of interprocess communication on the firmware is via message passing.
 As shown in the example class diagram below, a QueueAggregator class acts as a mediator between the tasks - there is no direct link between actual tasks.